Pics for LinkedIn and Your Resume: 2 for the price of 1Take and choose a photo for your LinkedIn profile and resume November 10, 2022 ·

 Because you’re aiming for a multi-purpose image that works for LinkedIn and your CV, aim for a simple and professional style.
 For colors, go for black or navy blue with a white shirt or top and simple, understated accessories.
 You’re not here to show off your bling to your next boss.

 Busy patterns can be distracting and don’t always turn out well - go for block colors.
 All eyes should be on your face and your eyes, it’s time to bare your soul to the people hiring you.
 Once you’ve got the job you can break out the wardrobe classics, you need to get into the office first.

 Pro-TipKeep hair and makeup neutral.
-You’re not expected to go get a plain Jane dye job, but if you’ve got a funky, unusual style it’s worth to pull it back and tone it down a little - your smile should be the winner here.
+You’re not expected to go get a plain Jane dye job, but if you’ve got a funky, unusual style it’s worth pulling it back and toning it down a little - your smile should be the winner here.
 This isn’t Saturday night on the town so keep make-up to “natural look” levels.

 Is a Linkedin photo with sunglasses OK?

 Put simply, no. The same goes for wearing a hat; avoid at all costs.
 Both items are going to hide or obscure your face and can make you look messy.
-If you really think you need sunnies and hat for your photo maybe it’s time to move the shoot indoors so you can focus on your face?
+If you truly think you need sunnies and a hat for your photo maybe it’s time to move the shoot indoors so you can focus on your face.